20–20–20 club

 Curtis Granderson (left) and Jimmy Rollins (right) are the most recent players to join the 20–20–20 club, both reaching the milestone in 2007.

 In Major League Baseball (MLB), the 20–20–20 club is the group of batters who have collected 20 doubles, 20 triples, and 20 home runs in a single season.
 Frank Schulte was the first to achieve this, doing so in 1911.
-The last players to reach the milestone – Curtis Granderson and Jimmy Rollins – attained 20–20–20 during the 2007 season.
+The most recent players to reach the milestone – Curtis Granderson and Jimmy Rollins – attained 20–20–20 during the 2007 season.
 This marked the first time that two players accomplished the achievement in the same season.

 In total, seven players are members of the 20–20–20 club.
-Of these, five were left-handed batters, one was right-handed and one was a switch hitter, meaning he could bat from either side of the plate.
+Of these, five were left-handed batters, one was right-handed and one was a switch hitter.
 Two players – George Brett and Willie Mays – are also members of the 3,000 hit club, and Mays is also a member of the 500 home run club.
 Schulte, Rollins, and Jim Bottomley won the Most Valuable Player (MVP) Award in the same year as their 20–20–20 season.
 Both Mays and Rollins joined the club while also hitting 30 home runs and stealing 30 bases that same season to join the 30–30 club.
 Brett and Rollins collected more than 200 hits alongside achieving 20–20–20.
 Furthermore, four players amassed 20 or more stolen bases during their 20–20–20 season.
 These players are collectively referred to as the 20–20–20–20 club.